-Physical abuse is deliberately hurting a child causing injuries such as bruising, broken bones, burns or cuts.
+Physical abuse is deliberately hurting a child causing injuries such as bruising, broken bones, burns or scalds, cuts and bite marks.
 Children who are physically abused may suffer violence in the form of being kicked, poisoned, burned, slapped, or having objects thrown at them.

-FGM (Female Genital Mutilation) is also a specific safeguarding concern.
+FGM (Female Genital Mutilation) is also a specific safeguarding concern see p 7.